EliahKagan/VidDraw/README.md

-In the strange case that you record a video and, while Vid&shy;Draw is still running, change the location of your per-user `Videos` folder, this goes to the new place, not the only one.
+In the strange case that you record a video and, while Vid&shy;Draw is still running, change the location of your per-user `Videos` folder, this goes to the new place, not the old one.
 (The new location is the destination for any further videos Vid&shy;Draw saves, even during the same run of the program.)

 #### Download x264vfw<br> *or* Configure x264vfw (x64)<br> *or* Configure x264vfw (x86)